JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 ```

 There are many ways for a user to interact with a computer.
 For example, we often use a Graphical User
 Interface (GUI).
-With a GUI we might roll a mouse to a logo of a folder and click or tap (on a touch
+With a GUI we might roll a mouse to the logo of a folder and click or tap (on a touch
 screen) to show the content of that folder.
 In a Commandline Interface the user can do all of the same
 actions (e.g. show the content of a folder).
-But on the Commandline the user passes commands to the
+On the Commandline the user passes commands to the
 computer as lines of text.

 - What is a Read Evaluate Print Loop (REPL)?